 Maintain a high level of hygiene.
 The last thing you would want if you were confined at home, is for yourself or a family member to become ill.

-If you would like information on other actions you can take to prepare for an emergency, you may find the following websites helpful:
+If you would like information on other actions you can take to prepare for an emergency, you may find these websites helpful:

 If you do find yourself and your family in a situation where you are confined, or choose to be confined at home during or following an emergency, there are several things you should consider to ensure you manage your supply of food in the best possible way.